Azeb Mesfin

 Azeb Mesfin Haile (Amharic and አዜብ መስፍን ኃይሌ; born 21 December 1966) is an Ethiopian politician who was the second First Lady of Ethiopia from 2001 to 2012.
 Azeb is the widow of Ethiopian Prime Minister Meles Zenawi.
 She is the founder and patron of National Initiative for Mental Health of Ethiopia.
 In early 2009, she was appointed CEO of the Endowment Fund for the Rehabilitation of Tigray by its head Abadi Zemu.

 Early life

-Azeb was born in rapart and raised in Gadarif, Eastern Sudan.
-She is from her peasant farmer father Mesfin Haile and mother Konjit Gola.
+Azeb was born in Welkait in the Tigray region, and was raised in Gadarif, Eastern Sudan.
+She is the daughter of an Amhara peasant farmer father Mesfin Haile and a Tigrayan mother Konjit Gola.
 Her maternal grandfather, Gola Goshu was as an Italian Askari during the Second Italo-Ethiopian War (1935–1936).
-Following his action to the country, Gola was killed by Ethiopian patriots.
-By her early age, Azeb raised with her aunt Maniahlosh Gola who is the daughter of this "Fitawrari" who had this title by Italian invaders to mean commander of the vanguard; which was feudal era military title.
+Due his action in the country, Gola was killed by Ethiopian patriots.
+From an early age, Azeb was raised by her aunt Maniahlosh Gola who is the daughter of this "Fitawrari" a title given to Goshu by Italian invaders meaning Commander of the vanguard; a feudal era military title.

 Azeb was married to Ethiopian Prime Minister Meles Zenawi until his death in 2012.
 Together they had three children: Semhal, Marda and Senay Meles.